 A quartz backsplash adds definition to the wall behind the sink or range.

-Many clients love symmetry, and quartz slab on the backsplash creates that balance in your kitchen.
+Many clients love symmetry, and a quartz slab on the backsplash creates that balance in your kitchen.
 A backsplash that complements a range hood creates a focal point in the kitchen that’s hard to ignore.
 The trick here is to choose a color that goes well with the colors of the wall, floor, countertops, and cabinets.
 It takes a skilled designer with an eye for art to come up with a show-stealing backsplash.
 Imagine a black range hood and a marble-esque quartz backsplash making your kitchen look posh.

 Seasoned kitchen designers know which backsplash color and material go well with a countertop, and we’ve seen backsplashes and countertops sharing the same material, hence evoking a sense of cohesion.
-For instance, Cambria has a number of quartz slabs whose designs feature flowing rivers of gray on a white background, drawing the eye of an observer from one end of the backsplash to another and then to the countertops.
+For instance, Cambria has a number of quartz slabs whose designs feature flowing rivers of gray on a white background, drawing the eye of an observer from one end of the backsplash to the other and then to the countertops.
 This fluidity evokes tranquility, perhaps an element a busy kitchen needs.

 Make the backsplash part of a feature wall